csl-cqu/llmbd/README.md

-## Title
-LLMBD:BackdoorDefenseviaLargeLanguage Model ParaphrasingandDataVotingin NLP
+## LLMBD:Backdoor Defense via Large Language Model Paraphrasing and Data Voting in NLP

 ### Abstract
 With the rapid development of natural language processing (NLP), backdoor attacks have emerged as a significant security threat.
 These attacks inject malicious triggers into NLP models, causing them to produce adversarial outputs while remaining functional under normal input.
 To eliminate backdoors, existing data-driven defense methods typically transform backdoored samples into normal samples.
 However, these defenses lack the scalability to adapt effectively to various backdoor attacks.